 We've gone over the architecture of decentralized networks, but how do they stay secure?
-This is a much more difficult problem than addressing the security concerns of a client-server model, as only one server has to be secure.
+This poses a very different problem than addressing the security concerns of a client-server model, as only one server has to be secure.
 Decentralized networks have to get more creative in order to maintain security, as you have many nodes with equal power trying to coordinate information; there are more actors and more potential for security flaws.

 Records on a blockchain are secured through cryptography.
-Each participant has issued a unique private key which can be used to "sign" transactions; they act as a personal digital signature.
-A digital signature is a message signed with the sender’s private key, and it can be verified by anyone who has access to the sender’s public key.
-This verifies that the sender has access to the private key, and is therefore likely to be associated with the public key as well.
-This ensures that the originator of the message can be verified.
+Each participant has issued a unique private key which can be used to "sign" transactions; they act as a personal digital signature that proves you own your cryptocurrency.
+A digital signature is a message signed with the sender’s private key, and it can be verified by anyone who has access to the sender’s public key, since they are linked.
+This verifies that the sender has access to the private key, and is therefore controls the public key as well, ensuring that the originator of the message can be verified.

 Decentralized networks offer users an opportunity to preserve their digital identities.
 In order for decentralized networks to get to this point of viability, they had to address the security concerns presented by these networks.
-There are several technical components of a blockchain and the information contained in each block that is crucial to its functionality.
+There are several technical components of a blockchain and the information contained in each block that is crucial to its functionality and security.